russellkim98/Policy/README.md

 ### Description of (Current Version of) Files ###

 * initialize_KG.m -- MATLAB function.
 Initializes knowledge gradient policy.
 Meant to be called once at the start of a run of simulations.
-Returns 3 matrices that should be stored and passed on in the first call to KG.
+Returns 3 matrices that should be stored and passed on in the first call to KG_hr.

-* KG.m -- MATLAB function.
-Chooses a bid using the knowledge gradient policy.
-Takes in 3 matrices and returns 3 matrices and a bid value, all to be stored and passed on in the next call to learner_KG.
+* KG_hr.m -- MATLAB function.
+Chooses a bid for the next hour using the knowledge gradient policy.
+Takes in 3 matrices and returns 3 matrices and a bid value, all to be stored and passed on in the next call to learner_KG_hr.

-* learner_KG.m -- MATLAB function.
-Updates the knowledge gradient policy to reflect most recent bid and response.
-Takes in 3 matrices, a bid and its response.
-Returns 3 matrices to be stored and passed on in the next call to KG.
+* learner_KG_hr.m -- MATLAB function.
+Updates the knowledge gradient policy to reflect most recent bid and responses.
+Takes in 3 matrices, a bid, number of auctions and number of clicks for the hour.
+Returns 3 matrices to be stored and passed on in the next call to KG_hr.

+* KG.m and learner_KG.m -- MATLAB functions for knowledge gradient policy for bidding per auction.

 Helper functions: